Postal codes in Hungary: Structure

 Not all of the above are county capitals: Hatvan, Sárbogárd and Szentendre are major cities, but not county capitals.
-They are, however, all well communicated cities and big junctions.
+They are, however, all well communicated cities with big junctions.

-In Budapest postal codes are in the format 1XYZ, where X and Y are the two digits of the district number (from 01 to 23) and the last digit is the identification number of the post office in the district (there are more than one in each district).
-A special system exists for PO Box deliveries, which do not follow the district system.
+In Budapest postal codes are in the format 1XYZ, where X and Y are the two digits of the district number (from 01 to 23) and the last digit is the identification number of the post office in the district (there is more than one in each district).

+A special system exists for PO box deliveries, which do not follow the district system.
 These special postal codes refer to a specific post office rather than an area.
 The "1000" postal code designates the Countrywide Logistics Centre, which is currently located outside the 1000 region, in Budaörs, which is in the 2000 region.

 The rest of the country is structured as follows: